 Settings: The common room and administration office of Happy Meadows Nursing Home.

-The production materials for Independence Day at Happy Meadows include:
+The Authorized Materials/Rehearsal Package for Independence Day at Happy Meadows consists of: